adamwagh512/weather-dashboard/README.md

 # Weather Dashboard

 ## Project Description
 This is a coding challenge for unit 6 of the UT Austin Coding Bootcamp.
-The goal of this project was to make a weather dashboard that would give the current weather conditions of a given city and also
+The goal of this project was to make a weather dashboard that would give the current weather conditions of a given city and also a 5 day forecast
 ![alt text](./assets/images/screenshot.jpg)

 ## How to Use This Project